RonaldAllanRivera/software-search/README.md

 * **Zero JS conflicts:** all JS and CSS are namespaced, loaded only when needed

 ---

+### 🆕 What's New (v0.1.2)
+- Accurate pagination with whole-word keyword search: Backend now filters and paginates after PHP-side keyword filtering for 100% correct total/pages.
+- MySQL/MariaDB compatibility: All custom REGEXP logic removed.
+Uses native WordPress search and safe, universal PHP filtering.
+- Search UI and REST API now always display the correct number of results and pages, no matter the keyword or category filter.
+---

 ## 💡 Tech Stack & Philosophy